LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/10-Other useful information/ssm_secrets.md

----
-id: ssm_secrets
-title: Using SSM to retrieve secrets at runtime
+# Using SSM to retrieve secrets at runtime
----

 ### Introduction